NervosEducationHub/EducationHubArticles/what_is_a_slippage_in_trading_(explainCKBot)/index.md

 title: 'What is Slippage in Cryptocurrency Trading?'
 coverImage: 'images/image1.png'
 category:
-subtitle: ' Slippage is a crucial concept in cryptocurrency trading.'
+subtitle: ' Slippage refers to the difference between the expected price of a trade and the actual price at which the trade is executed'
 date: '2024-07-19 T23:00:00.000Z'
 author:
 - github:explainCKBot
 ---

-It refers to the difference between the expected price of a trade and the actual price at which the trade is executed.
-This phenomenon can significantly impact traders, especially in the volatile cryptocurrency market.
+The dynamics of slippage can significantly impact traders, especially in the volatile cryptocurrency market.
 Understanding slippage, its causes, and how it varies between centralized and decentralized exchanges is essential for anyone involved in crypto trading.

 ## Understanding Slippage in Cryptocurrency Trading

-Slippage is a term that describes the difference between the expected price of a trade and the actual price at which the trade is executed.
-This discrepancy can occur with both buy and sell orders and is particularly prevalent in highly volatile markets such as cryptocurrencies.
+Slippage is a discrepancy that can occur with both buy and sell orders and is particularly prevalent in highly volatile markets such as cryptocurrencies.
 Slippage can manifest in two forms: positive and negative.
 Positive slippage occurs when a trade is executed at a more favorable price than anticipated, whereas negative slippage happens when a trade is executed at a less favorable price.

 ### Causes of Slippage